keotl/jivago/docs/event_bus/index.rst

 Global Event Bus
 =================
-For simple event-driven programming purposes, Jivago provides a simple ``EventBus`` interface which can be used from anywhere to trigger events and dispatch messages.
+For event-driven programming purposes, Jivago provides a simple ``EventBus`` interface which can be used from anywhere to trigger events and dispatch messages.
 This approach has the benefit of completely decoupling the *caller* from the *callee(s)*, which can be beneficial in some large-scale applications.
 Take a look at the following code snippet :

 .. literalinclude:: event_bus.py
    :language: python